-Several scriptures in the Bible refers to some people as antichrist or an antichrist, while other scriptures mention several different names for a man whom most Christian Bible scholars believe will be the Antichrist (with a capital “a”).
-We will consider these scriptures before discussing characteristics of the Antichrist and when he will become the political leader of the world.
-Our discussion will be relatively basic rather than in-depth, but should provide sufficient scriptural references to adequately support our conclusions.
+Several scriptures in the Bible refer to some people as antichrist or an antichrist, while other scriptures mention several different names for a man whom a preponderance of Christian Bible scholars believe will be the Antichrist (with a capital “a”).
+We will consider these scriptures before discussing characteristics of the Antichrist and when he will become the ruler of most of the world.

 Who Is the Antichrist?

-Second John 7 similarly indicates that anyone who does not acknowledge that Jesus Christ has come in the flesh is an antichrist.
+So, who is an antichrist?
+First John 2:22 says that anyone who denies that Jesus is the Christ is an antichrist.
+Likewise, both 1 John 4:3 and 2 John 7 indicate that anyone who does not acknowledge that Jesus Christ has come in the flesh is an antichrist.

-Many, if not most, Christian Bible scholars believe the references in 2 Thessalonians 2:3, 8-9 to “the man of lawlessness” (or to “the man of sin”) and to “the lawless one” (or to “the son of perdition”) pertain to the Antichrist.
+The only scriptures in the Bible that use the term “antichrist” are those in First and Second John that we just mentioned.
+However, many, if not most, Christian Bible scholars believe that the references in 2 Thessalonians 2:3 to “the man of lawlessness” (or to “the man of sin”) and in 2 Thessalonians 2:8-9 to “the lawless one” (or to “the son of perdition”) pertain to the Antichrist.
 A footnote to 2 Thessalonians 2:3 in the NIV Bible states:

 [The man of lawlessness is] the leader of the forces of evil at the last time.
 Only here is he called by this name.
 John tells us of many “antichrists” (1 Jn 2:18), and this may be the worst of them – the antichrist of Revelation 13. . . .
-He is not Satan, because he is clearly distinguished from him in v 9.
+He is not Satan, because he is clearly distinguished from him in v 9 [of 2 Thessalonians 2].

 Somewhat surprisingly, the Book of Revelation makes no specific mention of either the Antichrist or the man of lawlessness.
-However, most New Testament scholars believe that references to a beast (or the Beast) in Revelation 13:1-10 pertain to the Antichrist.
+However, a majority of Christian Bible scholars believe that references to a beast (or the Beast) in Revelation 13:1-10 pertain to the Antichrist.

 What Are Characteristics of the Antichrist?

-- There are also a number of Bible scholars who believe that scriptures such as Daniel 7:1-8, 24-28 and Revelation 17:1 infer that the Antichrist will be a gentile (i.e., not a Jew) from a nation that is part of a coalition of nations that will comprise a new or revived Roman Empire.
-However, we do not think these scriptures are
+A number of the Christian Bible scholars who believe that the Antichrist will be a person cite scriptures such as Daniel 7:1-8, 24-26 and Revelation 17:1, which infer that the Antichrist will be a gentile (i.e., not a Jew) and that he will be from a nation that is part of a coalition of nations that will comprise a new or revived Roman Empire.

 When Will the Antichrist Become the Political Leader of Most of the World?